compbiomed-unito/MUSE-XAE/README.md

 MUSE-XAE is a user-friendly tool powered by the robust capabilities of autoencoder neural networks, allowing for the extraction and visualization of SBS mutational signatures present in a tumor catalog.
 MUSE-XAE consists of a hybrid denoising autoencoder with a nonlinear encoder that enables the learning of nonlinear interactions and a linear decoder that ensures interpretability.
 Based on the experiments, MUSE-XAE has proven to be one of the best performing and accurate tools in extracting mutational signatures.
 To delve deeper into its workings, please read the related paper

-## Requirements
+## Instructions

-To Run MUSE-XAE we suggest to create a conda environment with the requirement libraries:
+After downloading the repo we suggest suggest to create a conda environment with the requirement libraries:

-`conda create -env'
+- `conda env create -f environment.yml -name env_name`

+Then activate the environment to Run MUSE_XAE:

+- `conda activate env_name `

 ## Input